1992 Nigerian Senate elections in Enugu State

-The 1992 Nigerian Senate election in Enugu State was held on July 4, 1992, to elect members of the Nigerian Senate to represent Enugu State.
-Ben-Collins Ndu representing Enugu Central and Fidelis Okoro representing Enugu North won on the platform of National Republican Convention, while Polycarp Nwite representing Enugu East won on the platform of the Social Democratic Party.
+The 1992 Nigerian Senate election in Enugu State was held on July 4, 1992, to elect members of the Nigerian Senate representing Enugu State.
+Ben-Collins Ndu (Enugu Central) and Fidelis Okoro (Enugu North) were elected on the platform of the National Republican Convention (NRC), while Polycarp Nwite (Enugu East) was elected on the platform of the Social Democratic Party (SDP).